7 Surprising Secrets on How to Cure Insomnia Fast

 - Drinking blocks your REM (Rapid Eye Movement) sleep, the most deeply restorative part of your sleep

-- Alcohol causes dehydration, so you will wake up thirsty
+- Alcohol causes dehydration, so you’ll wake up thirsty

 - Drinking relaxes throat muscles, which increases your odds of sleep apnea, which can wreck your sleep

 I know, I know … you love your dog or cat like your own child.
-As a lifelong dog owner and dog lover, I totally understand.
+As a lifelong dog lover, I totally understand.
 In fact, at times my wife and I have had a dog sleeping in our bed.
 But if you are serious about tackling your insomnia, your pet must be banished from the bed.
+WHY, you ask?

 6. Wear SOCKS to Bed